Interlibrary Loan Policy

-Materials that cannot be lent include: items in our Reserve, Reference, and Historical Collections and in Archives as well as items deemed to have particularly high-use by TUC students or faculty or are of high monetary value.
+Materials that cannot be lent include: items in our Reserve, Reference, and the Historical Collections and Archives, as well as items deemed to have particularly high-use by TUC students or faculty or are of high monetary value.

 All interlibrary loan requests must comply with U.S. Copyright Law.

 Copyright 2005 - 2020, Touro University, All Rights Reserved.